Chance-Phillips/Chance-Phillips/README.md

 - 👋 Hi, I’m @Chance-Phillips
 - 👀 I’m interested in the latest technology advances
 - 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on my Code Fellows experiance.
+- 💞️ I’m looking to collaborate on my Code Fellows experience.
 - 📫 How to reach me Right now email is the best method to get me.
 Email m.chancephillips18@gmail.com

 <!---